steve5289/qr_alchemy/README.md

 ## Installation Instructions
- 1. Download a copy of this from Releases section (fixme)
+ 1. Download a copy of this from Releases section: https://github.com/steve5289/qr_alchemy/releases/

  2. Install the needed dependancies: apt-get update